baroso/code-challenges/Junior Java.md

-Junior Java Code Challange
+#Junior Java Code Challange

-Frameworks/Libraries to be used
+###Frameworks/Libraries to be used
-1. Spring Boot
+...* Spring Boot
-2. Spring Web
+...* Spring Web
-3. Spring Data JPA
+...* Spring Data JPA
-4. Java 8
+...* Java 8
-5. MySQL
+...* MySQL

-Please create a project that will manage hotel reservations.
+>Please create a project that will manage hotel reservations.
-It should be fully RESTfull API (NO User Interface needed)
+>It should be fully RESTfull API (NO User Interface needed)

-The hotels must have the following definitions
+>The hotels must have the following definitions
 	- Hotel Stars (how many stars the hotel has, 1 to 5)
 	- Hotel total rooms
 	- Hotel rooms types (single-room, double-room)

-The application should be able to do the following things
+>The application should be able to do the following things
 	- Allow to get/insert/update/delete hotels
 	- Allow to get/insert/update/delete hotel reservations
 	- Allow to check if the hotel has available rooms by specifying the room type and hotel stars